lyonjs/shortvid.io/docs/rfcs/0001-repository-structure-for-composable-animations-and-videos.md

 - Make life easy for people who fork the repository create their own template.
 - Make our basic template customisation ready (theme / color / font / logo)

-## Proposal
+## Proposal ✍🏼

 [Describe the proposed changes or additions to the project.]

 For this we need to reshape our repository structure in order to be able to extend it.

+### General 🏠

+- Adding eslint and prettier rules
+- Clean Github workflow
+- Adding slack integration for Pull request notification
+- Adding PR-size action to check PR size

-### NextJS app
+### NextJS app 🚀

+- SVG website should be "debranded" of LyonJS logo by default in order to let user see the possibility offered by SVG project.
+  - Home page
+  - Navigation bar
 - Migrate to _App directory structure_
 - For now forms a duplicated between page generation, we need to study the possibility to generate "video" generation page dynamically.
-- SVG website should be "debranded" of LyonJS logo by default in order to let user see the possibility offered by SVG project.

-### Backend app
+### Backend app 🏭

 - Create a directory name `server` in which should be an index.ts file exposing an HTTP server that can generate video on a API.
 - API should handle `/video/$pathtoComposition/$composotionName`, and all props could be passed by queryParams to generate MP4 video.
 - API should handle `/frame/$pathtoComposition/$composotionName/[format]/[frameId]`, and all props could be passed by queryParams to generate image with format.
 - Server should use `Fastify` library (why, because why not)

-### Src (Remotion app)
+### Src (Remotion app) 🎞️

-- remove `src/components.tsx` file as it a proxy that is completely useless
+- Remove `src/components.tsx` file as it a proxy that is completely useless
-- use dynamic import to load composition inside Video.tsx and other composition definition
+- Use dynamic import to load composition inside Video.tsx and other composition definition
+- Testing des composants atomiques Remotion
+- Adding JSdoc to all animations and atoms components

+### Project structure proposal 📁

 ```
--- src
+--app #NextJS app
+--pages #Old NextJS pages
+--src
 ----app #for web application
+--remotion
 ----design
 ------animations
 ------atoms
-----template
-----conferences
-------mixit
+----compositions
+------templates
+--------talks
+--------sponsor
+--------liveLayers
+------showcase
+--------mixit
 ------...
 ```

-### Public
+### Public 📂

 Public directory is a bit of a mess has it is shared between nextJs app public files and remotions assets Let changes that.